AaronVikta/palimeal/readme.md

 http://localhost:3000/api/meals

-Your Meal Ids should be sent along in JSON format with the key "meal_ids" and the values comma(,) seperated as illustrated:
+Your Meal Ids should be sent along in JSON format with the key as "meal_ids" and the values comma(,) seperated as illustrated:

 {